materials-marketplace/user-docs/docs/source/ucs/sa_weld_strength_tut.md

 ![ws_app|200x100](../_static/img/ucs/standalone_apps/weld_input_3.png)

-As a example let's select the twist case with a torque of 1000 N.
+As an example let's select the twist case with a torque of 1000 N.

 A this point you only have to click on compute.